Campr-Project-Management/campr/index.md

 Decision templates are a practical tool to not get lost and make the decision-making process more efficient.
 The from is very lean and only includes description, responsibility, due date and status.
 Similar templates are available for Infos and To-Do’s and can either be created separately in those modules or when setting up a new meeting.

-And here you can find the Videotutorial:

-{% include youtubePlayer.html id=page.youtubeId E5QW3_n4ygY %}

 ### Status Report